 \subsection{Binary fraction evolution for solar-like stars into the RC}

 Solar-like oscillating dwarfs constitute the progenitor sample for the giant stars that follow the evolutionary channel leading into degenerate He-core ignition.
-We, therefore, use the sample of 620 oscillating solar-like MS and subgiant (SG) stars observed by \Kepler \citep[][]{Chaplin2011,Mathur2022} to estimate the main-sequence baseline binary fraction.
+We therefore used the sample of 620 oscillating solar-like MS and subgiant (SG) stars observed by \Kepler \citep[][]{Chaplin2011,Mathur2022} to estimate the MS baseline binary fraction.

 Using the Union Binary Flag from \cite{GodoyRivera2025}, we identify 195 binary candidates in this sample, yielding a binary fraction of 31.5\%.
-This value is in good agreement with the binary fraction of 35\% reported by \cite{Badenes2018} for main-sequence stars in the sample of APOGEE, showing that for this sample, the possible selection bias potentially introduced by basing the analysis on solar-like oscillating stars is small for the reference sample.
+This value is in good agreement with the binary fraction of 35\% reported by \cite{Badenes2018} for MS stars in the sample of APOGEE, showing that for this sample, the possible selection bias potentially introduced by basing the analysis on solar-like oscillating stars is small for the reference sample.
 However, both values are well below the expected $\sim$50\%, suggested by large-sample statistics.
 For \cite{Badenes2018}, this discrepancy can be explained by the nature of APOGEE spectroscopy, where some binaries remain undetected due to the suboptimal sampling of the observations or inclination effects.
 The binary indicators in the Union Binary Flag are dominated by \Gaia RUWE measurements (accounting for 76.5\% of binary candidate indicators).
 As mentioned before, $\sim$40\% of confirmed SB9 binaries have RUWE\,$\leq$\,1.4 \citep{Beck2024}, which suggests that a significant fraction of binaries in our sample might remain \hbox{undetected due to weak photocentric motion}.